akindu-k/jaseci/docs/docs/community/release_notes/jac-scale.md

 ## jac-scale 0.2.4 (Unreleased)

+- **Partial Updates for Race-Condition-Free Concurrent Modifications**: When multiple requests update different fields of the same node/edge simultaneously, changes are now preserved instead of overwriting each other.
+Use `JacPersistence.partial_update(node, {"field": value})` to update only specific fields in MongoDB/SQLite storage.
+The implementation uses MongoDB's atomic `$set` operations for truly concurrent-safe updates and automatically invalidates L1/L2 caches to prevent stale reads.
+Example: Two concurrent walkers updating `task.status` and `task.priority` on the same task both succeed without data loss.
 - **Automatic Port Fallback**: When starting the server with `jac start`, if the specified port is already in use, the server now automatically finds and uses the next available port instead of crashing with "Address already in use".
 A warning message displays when using an alternative port.
 Supports up to 10 port retries with cross-platform compatibility (Linux and Windows).
 - [fix]Fix for internet facing aws load balancer
 - 2 Minor refactors/changes.